+Copper is a key raw material for our products, and we anticipate that demand for copper will continue to increase, driven in part by the electrification of energy and transportation.
 We continue to use forward purchasing strategies and hedging along with short-term fixed price agreements to protect against volatility.

 Our aim is to leverage our position as the UK's leading provider of domestic electrical devices to seize opportunities presented by the electrification of energy as society charts its path towards net zero.
-We generated £80m of revenue from low carbon products in 2023, leaving us well positioned to achieve our goal of £100m revenue from low carbon products1 by 2025.